bbauska/Coursera-Bootstrap/README.md

 development.

-Instead, we are looking at that second aspect, which is the **development, building, and deployment of websites and web pages**, using technologies like the front end web UI frameworks like Bootstrap, maybe JavaScript framework like Angular or a Library like React and hybrid mobile frameworks to design mobile applications and also
+Instead, we are looking at that second aspect, which is the
+<b>development, building, and deployment of websites and web pages</b>,
+using technologies like the front end web UI frameworks like Bootstrap, maybe JavaScript framework like Angular or a Library like React and hybrid mobile frameworks to design mobile applications and also